-When sleeping, playing, or if they are in the pop-up roof unattended, small children can fall through the passage and suffer broken limbs and permanent bodily injury.
+When sleeping, playing, or if they are in the alcove unattended, small children can fall through the passage and suffer broken limbs and permanent bodily injury.

 Persons with limited mobility can fall when climbing up and climbing down or can injure themselves in the hinged pop-up roof.